 Good water retention starts with healthy soil.
 Notice how we say soil and not dirt.
 Soil contains living organisms like fungi and beneficial bacteria that are needed to support plant life.
 Dirt is the sand, silt, clay, pebbles, and other inorganic compounds within the soil.

 There are many ways to amend your soil to aid in retaining water such as adding compost, composted manure, worm castings, whey, and mycorrhiza.
 Soil that contains peat moss or coco coir will also help to retain water.
-Molasses is also a great thing to add into your soil to feed the organisms.
+Molasses is also a great thing to add to your soil to feed the organisms.

 Crops and Seasonality